priyaa-t/SKA-IRIS/index.md

 <details>
   <summary markdown="span"> Creating a DIRAC UI on Linux</summary>

   There are three steps to making your own machine a DIRAC UI.
 You only ever need to do this once.
+There are three scripts that you will need: [runMeForCertAndKey](https://raw.githubusercontent.com/as595/SKA-IRIS/master/DIRACUI/runMeForCertAndKey), [InstallDirac.sh](https://raw.githubusercontent.com/as595/SKA-IRIS/master/DIRACUI/InstallDirac.sh) and [SetGridProxy](https://raw.githubusercontent.com/as595/SKA-IRIS/master/DIRACUI/SetGridProxy).

   * The first step is to activate your grid certificate and obtain a grid key: